LERATO-404/CMPG323-Project-4-31958435/README.md

 3. Store the data from the file in the dataTable - three sheets (Zone, Catagory, and Device) each in its on dataTable

 ### Tasks performed by the robot in the web application
+1. Open browser (Microsoft Edge) and navigate to the web application url
+2. Click on Login tab
-1. Log In using credential stored in the orchestrator assest
+3. Log In using credential stored in the orchestrator assest
-2. Click on the Zone tab
+4. Click on the Zone tab
-3. Peform CRUD operation on the Zones tab
+5. Peform CRUD operation on the Zones tab
-4. Click on the Category tab
+6. Click on the Category tab
-5. Perform CRUD operations on the Category tab
+7. Perform CRUD operations on the Category tab
-6. Click on the Device tab
+8. Click on the Device tab
-7. Perform CRUD operations on the Device tab
+9. Perform CRUD operations on the Device tab

 ### Purpose
 To ensure that the input entered int the web application generate the expected output